edelstone/actionverb.com/job-ads/media-buyer.md

  * Personally managed at least $1 million of online advertising spend via display and search traffic networks, such as Adwords and Facebook.
  * Personally written the headlines and body for ads, landing pages, and funnels, for at least $500,000 worth of advertising spend.

-Please stop reading now if these bullets do not describe your experience.
-We do not make inexperienced hires.
-But if they do describe your experience, we'd like to speak to you.
-Please read on.

 {% include_relative pay.md %}